collectionss/LadderBot/content/posts/setup.md

 Now is the time for admins/server mods to distribute the roles created by LadderBot.
 Ban the players you don't want participating and assign the `TournamentMod` role to your trusted mods.

 When you're ready for teams to sign up, use `/toggle_signup` to let registrations!
+If you want teams to be able to do things like edit their name or change their roster, use `/toggle_team_edits`!
 ---

 ### Starting